Laura Jansen: Hotel Café

 Jansen packed up to Los Angeles in 2003.
 Jansen's first call was to Hotel Café, where she became a part of this community – home to Sara Bareilles, John Mayer, Katy Perry and many more singer/songwriters.

 On 26 February 2007 she released her Trauma EP, from which she licensed songs to MTV's The Real World and Newport Harbor, and she had a song covered on Canadian Idol.

 In summer 2008, Laura performed as both a member of Joshua Radin's band and as an opener on his sold-out headlining tour.
 She made her first TV appearance with Radin on Last Call with Carson Daly and performed alongside Radin as the only two musical performers at Ellen DeGeneres' wedding.

 Soon after, Laura was offered a slot on the Hotel Café All Girls' Tour in the Fall alongside Ingrid Michaelson, Rachael Yamagata, and Erin McCarley.
 Upon returning from the SXSW Music Festival, Laura finished her second EP Single Girls, released on 26 June 2009, a collection of five alternative, intimate pop songs.
 It debuted at No. 25 on the U.S. iTunes Pop Charts.

 Europe

 Upon her return, Laura was invited to the Netherlands for a series of performances, most importantly at the television show De Wereld Draait Door.
 In a week she was signed to Universal Music Netherlands where her full-length record entitled Bells (a compilation of Jansen's two previously released EPs: 2007's Trauma and 2009's Single Girls, plus Use Somebody) was released on 6 September 2009.

-In a short amount of time Laura completed two sold-out national club tours and received a certified gold record.
-Her album stayed lodged in the Dutch Album Charts for over 60 weeks and reached a No. 1 position on iTunes.
-Bells sold over 50.000 copies in the Netherlands and reached platinum status in 2011.